 Going from super-specialty to a holistic outlook.

-While quoting his beloved professor Mr. Nadkarni, Narendra mentioned how the design profession has become much similar to the medical profession.
+While quoting his beloved professor Mr. Nadkarni, Narendra mentioned how design profession has become much similar to the medical profession.
 Where everyone is super-specialized in one aspect of design and nobody has the visibility of the whole problem.
-We as designers are looking at the world and problems through our tools.
+We as designers, are looking at the world and problems through our tools.

 The biggest differentiator for designers is going to be knowing how to learn and learning how to grow.